edwardungere/AIR/architecture/aws/vpc-configuration.md

 ### Internet Access
-Internet access is only available to instances via the NAT gateway
+Internet access is only available to instances via the NAT gateway <br>
 Amazon's NAT gateway only allows outbound requests to the internet, and blocks any inboudn intiated requests

 <img src="images/vpc-diagram.png" width="500" height="500">